 Near the mine, the town of Frisco soon sprouted up, named for the San Francisco Mountains.
-Another mine called the Horn Silver Mine was also discovered in 1875, and would soon become the largest producer in the area.
+Another mine called the Horn Silver Mine was also discovered in 1875 and would soon become the largest producer in the area.
 With the success of the Horn Silver Mine, the Frisco Mining and Smelting Company expanded its workings in July 1877 by constructing a smelter that included five beehive charcoal kilns.
-Frisco soon developed as the post office and commercial center for the district, as well as the terminus of the Utah Southern Railroad extension from Milford, some fifteen miles to the east.
+Frisco soon developed as the post office and commercial center for the district and the terminus of the Utah Southern Railroad extension from Milford, some fifteen miles to the east.

-Other mines located in the district included the Blackbird, Cactus, Carbonate, Comet, Imperial, King David, Rattler, and Yellow Jacket, but the Silver Horn was bar far the largest.
+Other mines located in the district included the Blackbird, Cactus, Carbonate, Comet, Imperial, King David, Rattler, and Yellow Jacket, but the Silver Horn was the largest.

-By 1879 the United States Annual Mining Review and Stock Ledger was calling the Silver Horn Mine “the richest silver mine in the world now being worked.”
-Frisco was bustling and on June 23, 1880, the Utah Southern Railroad Extension steamed into town, allowing the mines the opportunity for less expensive shipping.
+By 1879 the United States Annual Mining Review and Stock Ledger were calling the Silver Horn Mine “the richest silver mine in the world now being worked.”
+Frisco was bustling, and on June 23, 1880, the Utah Southern Railroad Extension steamed into town, allowing the mines the opportunity for less expensive shipping.

-Though there were a number of roaring mining camps in the San Francisco district, Frisco soon gained a reputation for being the wildest.
+Though there were several roaring mining camps in the San Francisco district, Frisco soon became the wildest.
 Like many boomtowns, its streets were lined with over twenty saloons, gambling dens, and brothels.
 Reaching a peak population of nearly 6,000, vice and crime became prevalent in the town.
 One writer described it as “Dodge City, Tombstone, Sodom, and Gomorrah all rolled into one.”

 By 1885 over $60,000,000 in zinc, copper, lead, silver, and gold had been hauled away from Frisco by mule train and the Utah Southern Railroad.
-After the collapse of the mine, it began to produce again within a year, but never on the scale of its fabulous past.
+After the mine collapse, it began to produce again within a year, but never on the scale of its fabulous past.